owulveryck/gohaystack/README.md

 | Coord         | x              | x                |                |                  |
 | Xstr          |                |                  |                |                  |

+## Haystack tags package

+the [`tags`](tags) subpackage contains the label and values definitions of the official haystack project tag list.
+This package is a commodity.

 ## Example

 ### Basic example